-This executive summary first provides a summary of the study methodology for estimating free-ridership and spillover, and the data collection conducted to support that estimation.
+This executive summary first provides a summary of the study methodology for estimating freeridership and spillover, and the data collection conducted to support that estimation.
 It also includes free-ridership estimates, participant spillover estimates, and nonparticipant spillover estimates at a statewide level by program and measure type.
-Detailed results by Company by program, detailed results at the measure level by program, and early indicators of participant "unlike" spillover are included the full report.
+Detailed results by Company by program and early indicators of participant "unlike" spillover are included the full report.